fadeoutsoftware/WASDI/docs/PythonCookbook/SearchS1Images.rst

 .. code-block:: python

-   # Create the Boundig Box Object: usually you will take if from the parameters
+   # Create the Bounding Box Object: usually you will take if from the parameters
    oBBox = wasdi.getParameter("BBOX", None)

    # If it is null we show here how to initialize manually